-It’s 2016 and most know very little about how to treat opiate addiction and recover effectively without relapsing.
+It’s 2019 and we know very little about how to treat opiate addiction and recover effectively without relapsing.
 It’s actually pathetic, how poor a job we’re doing treating opioid painkiller addiction.
 For example,

 The truth is that most people recover,